jjmulenex/SV02-Klipper/README.md

 ### Introduction

 This guide details setting up Klipper on the Sovol SV02 for dual extrusion, allowing you to use both Orca and Cura slicers without modifying Cura's gcode.

-It prioritizes user experience (UX) by keeping the workflow familiar for my son while enabling me to transition to Orca.
+So in Orca I needed a way to change filiment but it's a bit different than Cura.
+You can set gcode for each filiment.
+So if you want to do it the same as Cura you would need to duplicate filaments and I am not sure that would work... it seemed like a bridge to far.

+I used the Change filament gcode sestion under printer settings to do the job.
+It calls a `COMPARE_EXTRUDER` macro to compare the `current_extruder` to the `next_extruder` to determine if a different extruder is being called.
+If so call the `END_EXTRUDER` macro above.

+Then switches to the `next_extruder` (only in Orca) and uses a `purge_bucket` macro to flush the nozzle

+**Note** Since this gcode is called before a filament change but not before.
+No filament loading on start.
+Hince the Filament loading (Orca only) decision in the `START_PRINT` gcode to solve the loading problem.

 All of these macros are in the printer.cfg in this repo